The Hakodate City Tram takes you to interesting places around the city. Our family took the tram for Hakodate Dock-mae.

 This seawall was built in 1896.
 It has been used for more than 120 years.

-We explored the surrounding area.
-We saw historic buildings.
+We explored the surrounding area and saw historic buildings.

 This is a public bath called Taisho-Yu.
 This building was built in 1928.